Why get a Master's degree from the Department of Criminal Justice?

 Failure to do so will result in the student being dropped from the program.
 A student who satisfies this condition automatically gains the status of a regularly admitted graduate student.

-Assistantships will be awarded based on the discretion of the Graduate Program Committee, using the following criteria.
+Assistantships come with a financial stipend paid directly to the student and significant tuition and health insurance support.
+They will be awarded based on the discretion of the Graduate Program Committee, using the following criteria.

 Committee's assessment of: